DaBackpack/Text-py/README.txt

 Most of the crucial code is in script.rpy (variable and function declarations) and screens.rpy (window / input configuration).
 The areas.rpy is a demonstration of how to actually create scenarios and alter the game state.

-For a realized demo using this engine, visit https://dabackpack.itch.io/ for the "Fantasy Adventure" project.
+For a realized demo using this engine, examine the .zip on the top-level directory.

 =====Important Variables=====